 Folder names

-Folder names should be in English and where the VNeeS structure defined in this guidance is applicable follow exactly the conventions given in Table 1 for pharmaceutical products, Table 2 for immunological products and Table 3 for MRL applications.
+Folder names should be in English and where the VNeeS structure defined in this guidance is applicable follow exactly the conventions given in Table 1 to Table 11 .

 Folder structure for initial Marketing Authorisation Application

-The folder structure for an electronic submission of an initial application for marketing authorisation is shown in Table 1 for pharmaceutical products and Table 2 Table for immunological products.
+The folder structure for an electronic submission of an initial application for marketing authorisation is shown in Table 1 for pharmaceutical products, Table 2 for biological products other than immunologicals and Table 3 for immunological products.

-If publicly announced by the competent authority, the applicant may also optionally submit the chemical, pharmaceutical and biological / microbiological information for the finished product (Part 2) in a Common Technical Document (CTD) structure for human medicinal products for Module 3 or, where Quality Overall Summaries are reused, Module 2 of the CTD.
-In such cases the dossier contains a "mixed" structure of CTD for the quality part and NtA for the other dossier parts.
-Note that the quality part itself may also contain a mixture of NtA and CTD-structured information, if the Applicant’s Part of an ASMF is provided within a CTD folder structure (see section 7.(e) for further details).
-In each case, a correlation table should be provided showing which CTD chapter corresponds to which veterinary NtA chapter.
+The applicant may also optionally submit the chemical, pharmaceutical and biological / microbiological information for the finished product (Part 2) in a Common Technical Document (CTD) structure for human medicinal products for Module 3 and, for reuse of Quality Overall Summaries, Module 2 of the CTD.
+In such cases the dossier contains a "mixed" structure of CTD for the quality part and VNeeS for the other dossier parts.
+Note that the quality part itself may also contain a mixture of VNeeS and CTD-structured information, if the Applicant’s Part of an ASMF is provided within a CTD folder structure (see section 7.(e) for further details).
+In each case, a correlation table should be provided showing which CTD chapter corresponds to which dossier chapter as defined in the Annex II to Regulation (EU) 2019/6 (as amended).

-Within such a mixed NtA- and CTD- structured VNeeS submission the CTD module folder names should follow the eCTD naming conventions (i.e. "m2" and "m3").
+Within such a mixed VNeeS- and CTD- structured submission the CTD module folder names should follow the eCTD naming conventions (i.e. "m2" and "m3").
 Subfolders in the folder structure beneath should follow the eCTD folder structure requirements, but CTD folder and file naming conventions will not be subject to technical validation.

 The top-level CTD folders m2 and m3 should be located in the VNeeS root directory.
 They should contain module-specific TOC files which are named following the eCTD naming conventions, i.e. "m2-toc.pdf" or "m3-toc.pdf" respectively.
 The GTOC should be hyperlinked to the module-specific TOCs.

 Only the eCTD folder structure may be used, mixed VNeeS / eCTD submission are not acceptable: this means that the eCTD XML files, the index.xml and eu-regional.xml for the backbone of Modules 2 to 5 and Module 1 for the EU, respectively and the util folder should not be present, so navigation is only based on the electronic TOCs, bookmarks and hypertext links.
 Applicants therefore should take care that easily readable and fully navigable PDF-based TOCs are available.

+Please refer to Table 7 as an example of a mixed VNeeS and CTD submission.

 Use of summary reports in MRL dossier